pfertyk/webrtc-working-example/README.md

 # WebRTC: a working example

 This is a simple working example of WebRTC technology, without unnecessary 3rd party dependencies.
-It allows 2 web browsers to exchange audio and video streams.
-Tested on Mozilla Firefox 74.
+It allows 2 devices to exchange audio and video streams.
+Tested on Mozilla Firefox 74, Android 5.1, and Android 9.

 Full description of how this example works can be found in [this blog post](https://pfertyk.me/2020/03/webrtc-a-working-example/).